-Report's interview with Jerzy Kwiecinski, Minister of Finance, Investments and Development of Poland.
+Report's interview with Minister of Entrepreneurship and Technology Jadwiga Emilewicz.

 How do you assess the current level and future prospects of economic relations between Poland and Azerbaijan?
 Which sectors of the Azerbaijani economy may be attractive to Polish investors?